raifazhar/CC-project/ASTLogic.md

 ### `DeclarationAST`

 Declares a scalar variable:

 - Get the amout of space need to allocate using `TypeAST::typeMap.at(type->type)(context)` in which type is passed
 - Allocates memory using ` builder.CreateAlloca(varType, nullptr, identifier->name)`

-- Registers the variable in the symbol table using ` globalSymbolTable->setSymbol(identifier->name, alloca, varType)`
+- Registers the variable in the symbol table using ` globalSymbolTable->declareSymbol(identifier->name, alloca, varType)`

 ### `AssignmentAST`